lyderic/liberinvictus/content/home/ollie-cartable.md

 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 960  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 970  # Order that this section will appear.

-title = "Polochon et le lutin"
+title = "Le cartable d'Ollie"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
-hero_media = "polochon.png"
+hero_media = "ollie-cartable.png"

 [design.background]
   # Apply a background color, gradient, or image.